to plant diseases

 Rose black spot

-Rose black spot is a fungal disease that
+Rose black spot is a serious parasitic fungal disease that

-causes purple or black spots to develop on the leaves of rose plants
+causes purple or black spots to develop on the stem and upper surface of leaves of rose

 and eventually the leaves turn yellow and drop off.